-On November 17, 2020 the San Diego County Board of Supervisors will hold a TRUTH Act forum to provide transparency on how the San Diego Sheriffs have coordinated with ICE.
+On Tuesday November 16, 2021 the San Diego County Board of Supervisors will hold a TRUTH Act forum to provide transparency on how the San Diego Sheriffs have coordinated with ICE.
 The TRUTH Act not only provides Know Your Rights and Fair Notice information to people being targeted or detained by ICE, but it also requires local governments to hold a community forum annually if local law enforcement allows ICE access to any individual.

 The reason the San Diego Board of Supervisors will be holding this year’s forum is because the San Diego County Sheriff's Department continues to allow ICE to share information with ICE, allow ICE access to San Diego County jails to interview individuals, and transfers individuals to ICE custody, making all San Diegans unsafe.

 The San Diego Immigrant Rights Consortium (SDIRC) is calling upon the County Board of Supervisors to immediately stop ICE transfers, and stop using county resources to aid in the separation of families and deportation of community members.
 Here's why:

 Law enforcement agencies have an obligation to make sure all people in our communities feel safe, regardless of their immigration status.
 The San Diego Sheriff County Department’s (SDSD) continues to undermine the spirit of the California Values Act (SB 54), which was designed to foster trust in law enforcement and improve public safety for all, through continued entanglement with DHS agencies.
 This entanglement includes allowing ICE access to county facilities, notifying ICE when community members are being released from Sheriff custody, transferring community members to ICE, participating on joint task forces with DHS agencies, and sharing information and resources with DHS agencies.
 This creates a climate of fear in immigrant communities and leaves the most vulnerable in our communities unprotected.